InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/README.md

 Upcoming final release of:
 * pubvendors.json v1.0

-Please submit any general feedback to feedback@advertisingconsent.eu and any technical feedback to transparencyframework@iabtechlab.com.
+Please submit any general feedback to feedback@advertisingconsent.eu, and any technical feedback to transparencyframework@iabtechlab.com.

 #### About IAB Tech Lab